8 people shot, 1 critically, at Fort Pierce park

 Four additional people were injured while fleeing the scene at the park near Avenue M and 13th Street, the agency said in a Facebook post.

-A "Streets on Lock" Car & Bike Show was scheduled at the park from 2 to 5 p.m.
-The shooting happened after the event ended.
+A "Streets on Lock" Car & Bike Show was scheduled at the park from 2 p.m. to 6 p.m. with music, children's activities, and vendors.
+Deputies said more than 1,000 people were at the event.

 "There was a disagreement of some sort between two parties and, unfortunately, they chose to resolve that with guns," Chief Deputy Brian Hester told reporters.